grafana/synthetic-monitoring-api-go-client/README.md

 API documentation
 -----------------

-Please consult the [docs/API.md](documentation for the API) that this library accesses.
+Please consult the [documentation for the API](docs/API.md) that this library accesses.